-This easy Spicy Pretzels Recipe with ranch seasoning are irresistible!
-These crunchy, salty, buttery pretzels are the perfect finger-food for parties.
+This easy Spicy Pretzels Recipe with ranch seasoning is irresistible!
+These crunchy, salty, buttery pretzels are the perfect finger food.

 How To Make Spicy Pretzels

-Spread the butter flavored pretzel sticks in a large rimmed baking sheet or roasting pan.
+Spread the butter-flavored pretzel sticks on a large, rimmed baking sheet or roasting pan.

-Stir until all of the pretzels are coating with the oil and spicy pretzels seasoning mix.
+Stir until all of the pretzels are coated with the oil and spicy pretzel seasoning mix.

-Once the pretzel sticks are covered with the seasoning, sprinkle them with grated Parmesan cheese and stir to coat.
+After you coat the pretzel sticks with the seasoning, sprinkle them with grated Parmesan cheese and stir to coat.

-We’ve also found that dividing the spicy pretzels into snack size servings in separate baggies makes it super easy to grab a snack and go.
+We’ve also found that dividing the spicy ranch pretzels into snack-size servings in separate baggies makes it super easy to grab a snack and go.

 Another fun way to make these seasoned pretzels is to add other snack items such as Goldfish, oyster crackers, Cheezits, Chex cereal, and nuts to the mix.
 Just remember to use fewer pretzels when adding additional ingredients.